mixophrygian/ct-blog/tasks.md

 #Project Roadmap
 6/12:
+  todo:
+    -revisit "isloadingAsync" in App.js and then continue down -add cancel to "new/edit entry" form - show will lose changes prompt -fix auth0 mismatched state bugs
+    -affiliate user id to auth0 account as meta data - google if this is how it's supposed to be done -set up authenticated calls to mysql api with auth_token for all of the calls that get made to the DB

+    *milestone!*
+    - start looking into how to host a mysql db on Ec2 / to talk to an Ec2 -Auth0 is gonna need new whitelisted domains and apis

+  done:
     -fixED emojis in database
     -fixED routing so that all routes go back to home, again....make sure it doesnt mess up authentication or mysql calls

 6/7:
   -revisit "isloadingAsync" in App.js and then continue down